 As a temporary workaround for the performance issue, Microsoft recommend that users simply remove the KB4482887 update from their system.
 This will revert any changes made by the patch and so the regular performance of your machine will be restored.

-Even though Microsoft have specified Destiny 2 as an example of a game crippled by the update, Reddit users have reported on other, older titles being severly affected as well.
-One user has stated that Call of Duty: Modern Warfare 2 is basically unplayable because any mouse movement makes his screen freeze.
+Even though Microsoft have specified Destiny 2 as an example of a game crippled by the update, users have reported on other, older titles being severly affected as well.
+One user has that Call of Duty: Modern Warfare 2 is basically unplayable because any mouse movement makes his screen freeze.

 Another user claims that a similar thing has happened to him in Call of Duty: Modern Warfare 3 where he has seen massive drops in FPS while moving his character.
 To make things even worse, moving the mouse has rendered his game unplayable as well, which speaks volumes about the extent of "mouse degradation" problems Microsoft warned about in their official statement.

-It's not just shooter games that have had their performance degraded by the update, as action RPG titles, such as God Eater 3, have also been affected according to a reddit user who reports that his in-game performance has gone from a smooth 4K 60FPS to a "lag fest" in certain levels.
+It's not just shooter games that have had their performance degraded by the update, as action RPG titles, such as God Eater 3, have also been affected according to a reddit user who that his in-game performance has gone from a smooth 4K 60FPS to a "lag fest" in certain levels.
 However, all of the aforementioned issues were successfully resolved by simply uninstalling the update.

 If you've noticed any drops in your gaming performance recently, we suggest you follow Microsoft's advice and remove the update for the time being.
 To do this, head over to Windows Settings and open Update & Security.